tomkirk6422/django-react-app/README.md

 # If virtual environment activation works properly
 python manage.py runserver

-# If you have ModuleNotFoundError error, try deleting venv contents and reinstalling packages with
+# If it fails or you have ModuleNotFoundError, try deleting venv and reinstalling packages with
 venv\Scripts\python.exe -m pip install --no-cache-dir -r requirements.txt
 ```